Creativity and knowledge should always be shared with others. Hosting a podcast is a great platform for such a noble cause.

 If you do not see many results, chances are there is very low demand, and your subscriber numbers will plateau very early.

 If there are many results, listen to the top 5 or 10 and find ways to make your podcast even better and more engaging.

-If you want to beta test your ideas, find a contextually relevant online groups and create posts to see if your topics are of interest to the community.
+You can also beta test your ideas, find contextually relevant online groups, and create posts to see if your topics are of interest to the community.

 Positively contributing to an online community in your niche is a great way to establish brand awareness and funnel your initial podcast subscribers.

 After you have settled on the type of content you want to create, the next step is to pick your podcast format.